 Graeme Fletcher plays guitar, autoharp and sings.
 He has long been involved in the folk and old-time music scenes and is recognised both in Australia and the USA for his autoharp playing (finalist, Mountain Laurel Autoharp Championship, 2014).

-Ian has played clawhammer banjo in Australia and all over the USA with the best old-time musicians for 25 years.
+Ian has played clawhammer banjo in Australia and all over the USA with the best old-time musicians for 30 years.
 Ian is the founder of this band.
-Ian gives clawhammer banjo workshops at major festivals
+Ian gives clawhammer banjo workshops at major festivals.
+Ian has won major prizes for banjo at USA festivals.
+(Third in Senior banjo at Clifftop WV)

-Claire grew up in a house full of music; both parents play multiple instruments and have always welcomed music and singing in their home.
-She initially studied violin from 4 years of age, then piano and cello.
+Claire initially studied violin from 4 years of age, then piano and cello.
 Claire’s music education was heavily influenced by the music played in her home, particularly traditional Scottish, Irish and Australian folk music.
 In her teens Claire was inspired by the USA string band, "Crooked Still", who included cello in old-time music.
 Claire was a member of local old-time band "String Theory" and has had a long association with the Melbourne Scottish Fiddle Club, along with both parents, playing cello.
 During a recent period of time living in Ireland, Claire was playing fiddle in Irish sessions, when she discovered an Old-Time jam in Dublin at the Thomas House.
 She began playing cello with them, which sparked her interest in USA Old-Time music again.